TehilahZaman/project-bookstacart/readme.md

 - [ ] Pop ups when books are added to cart

 - [ ] Notification when browse section or cart is empty

+- [ ] More/less button to summaries, to allow them to expand

+- [ ] Add more CSS to Sign up/in

+- [ ] Sort books by genre